 “Everyone I meet is interesting.
 Everyone has a great story.
 You just need to be interested and ask the right questions.
 I have learned that people are always interested in telling their story and having someone actively interested in listening to them.
-This is true whether it’s the Chairman of a global company, a princess or a duchess, or a clerk.”Elaine Eisenman, PhD
+This is true whether it’s the Chairman of a global company, a princess, a duchess, or a clerk.”Elaine Eisenman, PhD

 Marco: Thank you so much for joining us!
 Can you tell us a story about what brought you to this specific career path?

 As an organizational consultant, I am a constant observer of human behavior.
 I delight in hearing people’s stories and looking at trends and issues that seem to capture people’s attention and imagination.
-The topic of betrayal–whether in one’s personal or professional life–seems to be on everyone’s mind so we decided to talk with people to see if our perception was correct.
+The topic of betrayal–whether in one’s personal or professional life–seems to be on everyone’s mind, so we decided to talk with people to see if our perception was correct.
 Everyone we spoke with told us to write a book.
 So we did!

 Marco: Can you share the funniest or most interesting story that occurred to you in the course of your career?

-Many years ago, I joined a company that I had been consulting to for a long time.
+Many years ago, I joined a company that I had been consulting for a long time.
 Before I joined, I cautioned the CEO that he had always paid me to tell him when I thought that there were hidden minefields in initiatives that were dangerous if he proceeded.
 He reassured me that that was the reason he made me a job offer.

 Fast forward to an initiative that the CEO loved as much as his children.
-But that baby was really ugly and everyone depended on me to warn him that it would fail.
+That baby was really ugly and everyone depended on me to warn him that it would fail.
 I did.
 He did not want to hear it and became enraged with me, shouting, “I am so sick of you thinking.
 I need you to stop thinking.
 I never again want to hear what you are thinking.”
 I stared at him in shock, and quietly asked, “if I can’t think, what is my new job?”
-He stared back, took a deep breath, and shouted, “scrubbing toilets!
+He stared back, took a deep breath, and shouted, “Scrubbing toilets!
 That’s it, your new job is scrubbing toilets!
 It requires no thinking.”
 I left the room and went home.